 When a new Hedgehog is brought into the rescue they are admitted and have a thorough check up including but not limited to:

-- Checked for Ticks
+- Checked for injuries/wounds

-- Checked for Fleas
+- Checked for being dehydrated/emaciated

-- Checked for wounds and injuries
+- Checked for ticks

-- Starting a medication regime if necessary
+- Start a medication regime if necessary

 Every morning, 365 days of the year, dedicated volunteers work hard to make sure each and every hedgehog is weighed, has new clean bedding, fresh food, fresh water, and has any medications and other treatments or therapies needed for their rehabilitation.